attexx/rfm9x_breakout_board/README.md

 ### Purchase

-The board can be purchased from the [AISLER.net](https://aisler.net/) web store by clicking on thes [link](https://aisler.net/p/BNYBJOFL).
-You can also try to purchase it from the [PCBs.io](https://PCBs.io/share/4QJV1) web store.
-If you do so, PCBs.io gives me a small reward that helps when I purchase some newly created boards.
+The board can be purchased from the [AISLER.net](https://aisler.net/) web store by clicking on this [link](https://aisler.net/p/BNYBJOFL).
+You can also try to purchase it from the [PCBs.io](https://PCBs.io/share/4QJV1) web store, but be aware that recently this site has been inactive, so ordering the board through it may not be successful.

 ## License